Difference Between Tangible and Intangible

-Tangible assets can be referred to as the long-term resources which are physical in nature and that are owned by an organization or the corporation, which has some economic value.
+Tangible assets can be referred to as the long-term resources which are physical and that are owned by an organization or the corporation, which has some economic value.
 Corporation acquires those assets to carry out its business operations smoothly and is usually not for sale.
-Examples for the same would be plants & machinery, buildings, vehicles, tools & equipment, furniture & fixtures, land, computers, etc. These assets mostly suffer from the risk of loss due to theft, fire, accident or any other such disaster.
-Tangible assets do have an economic life that is useful, after which it has the risk of becoming obsolete.
+Examples for the same would be plants & machinery, buildings, vehicles, tools & equipment, furniture & fixtures, land, computers, etc. These assets mostly suffer from the risk of loss due to theft, fire, accident, or any other such disaster.
+Tangible assets do have a useful economic life, after which it has the risk of becoming obsolete.
 Depreciation is the common method that has been incorporated by the firms to spread the part of that asset’s expense over its economic life.

 What are Intangibles?

-These assets are the long-term resources that are incorporeal in nature that is also owned by the organization, which have a certain commercial value.
+These assets are the long-term resources that are incorporeal that is also owned by the organization, which have a specific commercial value.
 In this list, we can include trademark, goodwill, copyright, patent, brand, blueprint, Internet domains, intellectual property, licensing agreements, etc.

-- Assets that are acquired by the organization which is having some monetary value and is materially present is known as tangible assets.
-Incorporeal assets that have a certain useful life, as well as economic value, are known as intangible assets.
+- Assets that are acquired by the organization, which is having some monetary value and is materially present is known as tangible assets.
+Incorporeal assets that have a particular useful life, as well as economic value, are known as intangible assets.

 - Tangible assets are the assets that are present with the organization or say with the company in their physical existence.
-On another hand, intangible assets are the assets that do not exist physically rather they are stated as abstract.
+On the other hand, intangible assets are the assets that do not exist physically; instead, they are stated as abstract.

-- While the value reduction for the tangible assets occurs depreciation, and for intangible assets, it occurs through amortization.
+- While the value reduction for the tangible assets occurs depreciation, and for intangible assets, it happens through amortization.

-- Due to the major material presence in tangible assets those can be readily convertible into cash when required or in case of emergency but conversely, it would be a bit difficult to sell those intangible assets namely trademark or goodwill, etc.
+- Due to the significant material presence in tangible assets, those can be readily convertible into cash when required or in case of emergency.
+Still, conversely, it would be a bit difficult to sell those intangible assets, namely trademark or goodwill, etc.

-- Tangible assets as mentioned in the above table that those are accepted by the lenders or creditors while granting a loan to the firm, for example, granting property loans and mortgaging that property against that, such kinds of loans are called as secured loans.
-As opposed to this, intangible assets cannot be used by the organization or the firm as collateral value for the purpose of raising loans.
+- Tangible assets, as mentioned in the above table that those are accepted by the lenders or creditors while granting a loan to the firm, for example, granting property loans and mortgaging that property against that, such kinds of loans are called as secured loans.
+As opposed to this, the organization or firm cannot use intangible assets as collateral value to raise loans.

-- The Cost of tangible assets can be easily determined whereas the cost of intangible assets involves complication as and is harder to determine.
+- The Cost of tangible assets can be easily determined, whereas the cost of intangible assets involves complications as and is harder to determine.

 |Value Reduction||Tangible assets are depreciated.||Intangible Assets are amortized.|